Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

-Note that $\sigma_f$ describes the uncertainty of our estimate of the true function $f(\bx)$, it does \emph{not} contain the data noise.
-For very many datapoints, $\sigma_f$ can become arbitrarily small, much smaller than the data noise.
-For some purposes (e.g.\ to assess the quality of the uncertainty estimates from held-out test points) it is necessary to add the data noise to the function uncertainty, to obtain the \emph{data uncertainty} $\sigma_d$
+Note that $\sigma_f$ describes the uncertainty of our estimate of the true function $f(\bx)$ and does \emph{not} contain the data noise $\sigma_y$.
+For some purposes it is useful to add the two terms to obtain the \emph{data uncertainty} $\sigma_d$, which is also the quantity typically reported in GP regression.